Using Typescript and Esbuild to deploy a Lambda Function with AWS CDK

 }

-The code above creates a Lambda function with some configuration options.
-The most important here is the "entry" properties; the value is the file's path containing the Lambda function handler.
+The code above creates a Lambda Function with some configuration options.
+The most interesting here is the "entry" properties for which the value is the file's path containing the Lambda function handler.

 yarn add -D @types/aws-lambda

-At root project directory, create a folder named src then, add the file time-viewer.ts
+At the root project directory, create a folder named "src" and add the file time-viewer.ts.

 mkdir src